ncdcommunity/Sending-data-from-IoT-Wireless-Vibration-and-Temperature-Sensor-to-Excel-Using-Node-RED/README.md

 - **Double click on the node to open up the configuration options.**

-Here you have to write little javacript code to create a condition,so at particular temperature value email alert will be sent to the respective email id.
+Here you have to write little javacript code to create a condition,so at particular temperature value email alert will be sent to the respective email id
 ```
 var rms_x = msg.payload.rms_x;
 var rms_y = msg.payload.rms_y;